calebvogt/rfid_code/README.md

 ## To Do list
 - create actograms of individual and sex-based activity patterns.
 Actograms should come either from movements between zones (i.e. floor based antennas) or from wall/tube mounted RFID antennas, the idea being that actograms should capture movement between or through spaces, not capturing rest at a particular space.
+24 hour x axis, with days decreasing top to bottom on the y axis.